mgierlasinski/MagicGradients/README.md

 # Magic Gradients

-Draw breathtaking backgrounds in your Xamarin.Forms application.
-You can add unlimited number of complex linear and radial gradients to create uniqe effects.
-It's a kind of magic.
-Control inspired by [PancakeView](https://github.com/sthewissen/Xamarin.Forms.PancakeView) and [Gradient Magic](https://www.gradientmagic.com/).
-Powered by [SkiaSharp](https://github.com/mono/SkiaSharp).
+Draw breathtaking backgrounds in your Xamarin.Forms application today, from simple gradients to complex textures.
+It's a kind of magic :sparkles:

 Install from NuGet: